 Civic Orientation Across the Curriculum and Writing as a Form of Action for Social Change

-Not all faculty will officially designate their course as a service-learning course.
-There are, however, other ways you can participate in civic engagement in a class.
+Not all faculty will officially designate their course as a community-engaged learning course.
+There are, however, other ways you can participate in community-engaged learning in a class.
 For example an instructor may ask you to research a topic on social equity or other community issues.
 Another instructor may focus their course around a theme such as researching food sustainability.
 There are many ways an instructor can give you opportunities to research and write about community issues that are of interest to you.

 Civically Engaged Scholars